-Project management tools, for starters, are essential to keeping track of the project’s progress and manage the workflow efficiently.
+Project management tools, for starters, are essential to keeping track of the projects and manage their workflows efficiently.
 This is how deadlines are met, and everyone works peacefully.

 An effective virtual team also needs to work closely and in real-time.
 That means workplace chats and video conference tools should be in place to facilitate communication and real-time collaboration.
 Team-building for virtual teams is really tough, so technology should always be there to make their interaction easier.

-The choices for PM and communication tools are plenty and cover different needs, so take advantage of free trials to find the tool that works best for your team.
+The choices for PM and communication tools are plenty and cover different needs, so take advantage of free plans/trials to find the tool that works best for your team.

-In addition to these tools, a time tracking software like Elorus is also a prerequisite.
+In addition to these tools, Elorus’s software suggestion poses as a steady road toward accurate time tracking.
 Especially when your team members get paid on an hourly rate.
 Time tracking will also help you spot productivity issues and handle them accordingly.
 You may notice that someone is suddenly taking too long to complete their tasks, for example.
 That could be a sign of exhaustion.
 So perhaps you should delegate tasks differently or set looser deadlines.

 Don’t let your team in the dark

 Establishing accountability is critical in virtual team management.
 But it’s a two-way street.
 You can’t expect your team members to report back to you when you consistently fail to communicate changes and project updates.

 Keeping your team in the dark will inevitably result in mistakes and unnecessary do-overs.
 And it sends a very clear message that says you have no respect for them and don’t mind wasting their time.
 It won’t be long before your virtual team starts falling apart.